kis-moho/Using-Python-to-Access-Web-Data/README.md

  - extracts all the numbers in the file,
  - computes their sum.
 2. **Exploring HTTP**: a script (2_exploring_HTTP.py) performing the following tasks:
- -  retrieves a URL,
+ -  retrieving a URL,
- -  prints out the headers and data.
+ -  printing out the headers and data.